 - Widening access: Without adaptive bitrate streaming, viewers with slower connections or certain devices would never be able to see some videos.

 - Improving the user experience: Adaptive bitrate streaming decreases buffering, so it creates happy viewers

 - Enabling mobile viewing with fewer interruptions: Streaming on mobile devices continues to increase exponentially every day.
 That's why optimization for mobile streaming is critical.

 As we mentioned above, adaptive streaming allows the video providers to create a different video for each of the screen sizes, devices, or connection speeds that they wish to target.

 When there are multi-bitrates on the server-side, Ant Media Server measures the viewers' internet speed and sends the best quality according to the internet speed of the viewer.
 ABR allows for dynamic upgrading and downgrading of the stream quality based on network conditions.

 Assume that there are two bitrates on the server

 -is above 1500kbps, then the resolution with 480p is sent.

 -is between 800kbps and 1500kbps or less than 800kbps, then the resolution with 360p is sent.

-This is done automatically on the server-side.
-That way, you can deliver high-quality streams to users with outstanding bandwidth and processing power, while also accommodating those lacking in the speed and power department.
+This is done automatically on the server-side in real-time latency by Ant Media Server.
+This way, you can deliver high-quality streams to users with high bandwidth and processing power, while also accommodating those lacking in speed and power.
 Rather than creating one live stream at one bitrate, a transcoder is used to create multiple streams at different bitrates and resolutions.
-This is easily done with Ant Media Server.